Richie Ray: The 1970s

 In 1970, Ray and Cruz left New York and moved to San Juan, Puerto Rico, for professional and personal reasons.
 They opened a nightclub, but managing it required too much of their time.
 Shortly after, they decided to sell the establishment to focus on their artistic commitments.
 That same year, Ray and Cruz signed with the new Vaya Records label, a subsidiary of Fania Records.

-In 1971, they released "El Bestial Sonido de Ricardo Ray y Bobby Cruz", the first ever release on Vaya Records, and was one of their better albums on that label.
+In 1971, they released El Bestial Sonido de Ricardo Ray y Bobby Cruz, the first ever release on Vaya Records, and was one of their better albums on that label.
 The album went gold, and it took them to the top of the charts once again.
 It included hits such as Joan Manuel Serrat's "Señora", the bolero version of the Gardel/Lepera tango "Volver", and the Rubén Blades composition "Guaguancó Triste", as well as the salsa version of James Taylor's "Fire And Rain".
-This album also included his most impressive and well-known hit called "Sonido Bestial", which has a Latin-flavoured arrangement of Chopin's Etude 10/12, and is considered a classic masterpiece of salsa music.
+This album also included his most impressive and well-known hit called "Sonido Bestial", which has a Latin-flavoured arrangement of Chopin's Etude Opus 10/No. 12, and is considered a classic masterpiece of salsa music.

-In 1974 The Dynamic Duo won the title "The Kings Of Salsa" at the "Coliseo Roberto Clemente" in San Juan, Puerto Rico.
+In 1974 the Dynamic Duo won the title "The Kings Of Salsa" at the "Coliseo Roberto Clemente" in San Juan, Puerto Rico.
 For a period of 12 hours, 24 bands had competed for the coveted title, and Ray and Cruz emerged triumphant.
 Contracts started to pour in, requests for interviews and TV appearances, and even movie offers.